This post is a guide to riding the Roosevelt Island Tram, which is similar to an aerial cable car or gondola.

 - The island was renamed Roosevelt Island in 1971, in honor of Franklin D. Roosevelt.

-- The Roosevelt Island Tramway opened in 1976, connecting the island directly to Manhattan.
+- The Roosevelt Island Tramway opened in 1976, and runs parallel to the northern side of the Queensboro Bridge, connecting the island directly to Manhattan.